oneapi-src/oneDNN/tests/benchdnn/doc/driver_softmax.md

 ## Essence of Testing
-Forward: Fill input data in two ways: only negative integers, or mixed signed
-            integers (to check the max value finding).
+### Forward
+Fill data the way it tests two modes: max_val < 0 and max_val >= 0;
+Test max_val < 0 by using only negative numbers to check correct max_val
+subtraction, mostly if library used signed value, not abs.
+Test max_val >= 0 by exceeding `exp_overflow_arg` value to check answer does not
+contain +infinity (nan) in the answer.

+### Backward
-Backward: Fill input data with negative integers, and expect positive output.
+Fill input data with negative integers, and expect positive output.
 This avoids potential cancellation errors.

 ## Examples